jdhitsolutions/DSCResourceMigration/README.md

 + Should we copy old Pester tests included in the original module to the new module?
 Old Pester tests may need to be re-factored for Pester v5.
 + Should we insert a code block that prevents the module from being loaded to force the author to review and update the new code?
 + Does code signing need to be taken into account?
 + How do we handle module dependencies?
 For example, the `SMBShare` resource in the `ComputerManagementDSC` module is running `Import-Module -Name (Join-Path -Path $modulePath -ChildPath 'DscResource.Common')`.
+In my demo `Migrate.ps1` file I can copy the source folders if the original module has a `Modules` sub-folder.

-### Last Updated 24 June 2022
+### Last Updated 25 June 2022